AncientAbacus/US-Power-Outage-Trends/README.md

 <iframe src="assets/HT2.html" width=800 height=600 frameBorder=0></iframe>

-### Hypothesis Test <br />
+### Hypothesis Test 2 <br />
 Null: California experiences the same frequency of severe weather power outages each season as the rest of the country. <br />
 Alternative: California experiences a different frequency of severe weather power outages each season as the rest of the country. <br />
 Significance Level: 0.05 <br />

-To run this hypothesis test, we ran np.random.multinomial, which provides a simulation of tests under the null hypothesis.
-To calculate the p-value, .
-With a p-value cutoff of 0.05, we reject the null hypothesis.
+We first idenitfied the drastic differences in severe weather power outage distributions between the U.S. and California across all seasons.
+Noting these differences, we ran a hypothesis test to see if these differences were significant.

 |        |   US Severe Weather Outage Distribution |
 |:-------|----------------------------------------:|